Adamsky94/Blitz_Bikes/README.md

 ### Testing

-HTML code validated on - https://validator.w3.org/
+HTML code validated on - https://validator.w3.org/ -The Validator only shows errors because of the Jinja templating being used.

 CSS code validated on - https://jigsaw.w3.org/css-validator/